 N53.
 At the Regulation 18 stage, a total of 359 reasonable alternative sites were identified by Medway Council and evaluated in the Regulation 18 Interim SA Report17.
 The Council further categorised the 359 reasonable alternative sites, by identifying strategic sites.
 Strategic residential-led sites are considered to be those which comprise at least 10ha and could deliver at least 500 new homes (or at least 300 homes for sites in Allhallows, Lower Stoke, Middle Stoke, reflecting the scale of growth in these smaller villages).
-Strategic employment-led sites are considered to be those which comprise over 75ha.
-At the
+These sites have opportunities for a wider range of supporting infrastructure to be provided on site.